ToshioCP/Gtk4-tutorial/src/sec12.src.md

 2. Signals are connected to handlers by `g_connect_signal` or its family functions.
 The connection is usually done out of the object.
 3. When Signals are emitted, the connected handlers are invoked.
-Signal is emitted on the instance of the object.
+Signals are emitted on the instance of the object.

 ## Signal registration